Piebald-AI/splitrail-cloud/README.md

 Only **anonymized usage data** is uploaded to your Leaderboard account.  **No conversation history** is ever uploaded, and you can delete your account and all your usage data at any time.

-For questions or support, please open an issue on GitHub, email us at [support@piebald.ai](mailto:support@piebald.ai), or create a new topic at [our forum](https://piebald.discourse.group).
+For questions or support, please open an issue on GitHub or email us at [support@piebald.ai](mailto:support@piebald.ai).

 Also check out our developer-first agentic AI experience, [Piebald](https://piebald.ai).